-The term 'Escrow' is included in the Real Estate edition of the Herold Financial Dictionary.
-Get yourself a copy now on Amazon - available as Kindle or Paperback.
+The term 'Escrow' is included in the Real Estate edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Escrow is a concept that relates to a sum of money that is kept by an uninvolved third party for the two parties involved in a given transaction.
 In the U.S., this escrow is most commonly involved where real estate mortgages are concerned.
 Here is it utilized for the payment of insurance and property tax during the mortgage’s life.

 When you place your money into such an escrow account, an escrow agent who is a neutral third party holds it.
 This agent works on behalf of both the borrower and home lender.
 The escrow agent’s job in the transaction is to act as the principal parties instruct him or her.
 As all transaction terms are fulfilled, the money is then released.
 These escrow accounts may be a part of transactions ranging from small purchases affected on online auction sites to building projects that total in the multiple millions of dollars.

 Escrow is utilized in these property transactions when it is time for your mortgage to close.
 At this point, the borrower’s lender will commonly insist that you establish an escrow account for paying for both home owner’s insurance and property taxes.
 You are required to make a first deposit to the account.
 After this, you make payments into the account each month.
 Typically, these are simply a part of your monthly mortgage payments.
 When it is time for your insurance premiums and taxes to be paid, your escrow agent then releases the funds.